-DEAC’s goal is to permit a fair and timely investigation of complaints against DEAC-accredited institutions or active DEAC applicants concerning non-compliance with DEAC standards and policies.
-DEAC’s accreditation standards and policies can be found in the DEAC Accreditation Handbook.
+DEAC's goal is to permit a fair and timely investigation of complaints against DEAC-accredited institutions or active DEAC applicants concerning non-compliance with DEAC standards and policies.
+DEAC's accreditation standards and policies can be found in Part Two, Section XXII of the DEAC Accreditation Handbook.

-The Distance Education Accrediting Commission expects complainants and institutions to demonstrate genuine effort in resolving disputes directly using the institution’s internal grievance procedures.
-Where issues or educational services, student services, or tuition are concerned, a student complainant must have exhausted all efforts to resolve his/her complaint with the institution before filing a complaint with DEAC.
-The complainant must demonstrate that he/she has taken the appropriate procedures to resolve the complaint with the institution (which may include claim numbers, grievance files and emails) prior to filing a claim with DEAC.
+The Distance Education Accrediting Commission expects complainants and institutions to demonstrate genuine effort in resolving disputes directly using the institution's internal grievance procedures.
+Where issues or educational services, student services, or tuition are concerned, a student complainant must have exhausted all efforts to resolve a complaint with the institution before filing a complaint with DEAC.
+The complainant must demonstrate that appropriate procedures have been followed to resolve the complaint with the institution (which may include claim numbers, grievance files and emails) prior to filing a claim with DEAC.

 Where issues of educational quality or compliance with DEAC standards or policies are not central to the complaint, DEAC will refer the complainant to the appropriate federal or state agency or private entity with jurisdiction over the subject matter of the complaint.